-The way to do that is to make sure you keep it in the fridge, in a colander or salad spinner basket (you can also use the spinner to dry the greens after you wash them) with some damp paper towels over the top.
+Keep it in the fridge, in a colander, or salad spinner basket (you can also use the spinner to dry the greens after you wash them) with some damp paper towels over the top.
 Salad greens need air circulation.
 Sealing them up in plastic bags will actually cause them to wilt faster.

-Instead, try chilling your salad plates.
+Try chilling your salad plates.
 It's easy!
 Just refrigerate them for about 30 minutes, and they'll be nice and cool when you're ready to serve.
-Your salad, and your guests, will thank you.
+Your salad and your guests will thank you.

 06 of 06